 Myth #2: Shredding Documents Internally Will Save Money

 Everything in your company makes or costs you money.
 Besides the cost of purchasing a shredder, several other costs are associated with shredding your documents internally:

 - Consider the hourly rate of the employee doing the shredding.
 Even if you use your lowest paid employee who does a minimal amount of shredding, the odds are that over the course of the month you’re paying close to—or more than—the cost of one trip from a mobile shredding truck.

 - Consider the cost of ongoing maintenance and replacement shredders.
-Regular shredding causes wear and tear—you will need to regularly lubricate the shredders teeth and purchase replacement parts (or even the entire machine) as the shredder starts to degrade overtime.
+You will need to regularly upkeep the machine and purchase replacement parts as the shredder starts to degrade overtime.

 - Consider the cost of time.
 If you purchase a cheaper office shredder to save money upfront it will handle fewer sheets of paper at a time and overheat quickly, forcing pauses and breaks in the shredding process.
 Industrial shredders can easily devour hundreds of pounds of paper per hour so the shredding process is quick, easy, and effective.

 Individually these costs may not seem very high, but over the course of a year they add up.

 Myth #3: Shredding Documents Myself Is Less of a Hassle